PrismaUI-SKSE/PrismaUI-Wiki/README.md

 > The source code is not available now.
+It will be open in upcoming releases.